uberhalit/EldenRingFpsUnlockAndMore/README.md

 7. Apply and close Radeon Settings
 8. Start `Elden Ring FPS Unlocker and more` and start the game through the first button
 9. Use fullscreen (144 Hz or 60 Hz Monitors) or borderless window mode (144 Hz Monitors)
-10. Set your new refresh rate limit and click `Patch game`
+10. Set your new refresh rate limit, tick the checkbox and click `Patch game`

 ### To play the game with GSYNC do these additional steps (Nvidia):
 1. Under Nvidia Control Panel navigate to `3D Settings -> Manage 3D settings -> Program Settings -> Elden Ring`